 Each of these zones has its characteristic assemblage of corals, algae and associated marine life.
 The channels and passages through the reef, both shallow and deep, provide more habitats for which current is a significant parameter.

-Then a broad zone of sand grading into depths of the lagoon.
-Isolated on the sand substratum, there are usually many small coral heads *called bommies in Australia, each a microcosm of marine organisms.
+Then a broad zone of sand grading into depths of the lagoon, there are usually many small coral heads *called bommies in Australia, each a microcosm of marine organisms.